SuhanVerse/SuhanVerse.github.io/README.md

 ## 🧠 About Me

-I specialize in building intelligent systems and reproducible workflows across hardware and software domains.
-My work blends engineering precision with expressive design, and I document my process openly to foster collaboration and learning.
+I build smart systems that work across both hardware and software.
+I focus on making things reliable, well-designed, and easy to understand.
+I share my work openly so others can learn and collaborate with me.

 ---